seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_backend.md

 ## 1. New `Slash GraphQL` _backend_

 1. Slash Graphql is currently _developer preview_.
 So it's free, however you need to get invitation.
 Try my [invitation page](https://slash.dgraph.io/invite.html?id=0x345e) or if it doesn't work write me your email (on [chat](https://discord.gg/JHHcHp5) or `martin@kavik.cz`) and I'll invite you manually.
-Or you can request an invitation on their homepage - https://dgraph.io/slash-graphql.
+Or you can request an invitation on [their homepage](https://dgraph.io/slash-graphql).

 1. Log in to Slash administration and you should see something like: